-Amman Queen Alia International Airport (IATA: AMM, ICAO: OJAI) (Matar al-Malikah 'Alya' ad-Dowaly) a two terminal airport, situated in Zizya area,
+Amman Queen Alia International Airport (IATA: AMM, ICAO: OJAI) (Matar al-Malikah 'Alya' ad-Dowaly) is located in Zizya area,

 20 miles (32km) south of Amman, the capital city of Jordan.
 It is the home hub of Royal Jordanian Airlines, the national flag carrier.